-It’s astounding that this backpack retails for only $69.99 (check this listing for the latest live prices) because the quality alone would lead you to believe it would be $100+.
-The Scout 3400 is definitely up to par with other Teton Sports backpacks – the certainly didn’t drop the ball on materials and construction just to save a buck.
+It’s astounding that this backpack retails for only $69.99 because the quality alone would lead you to believe it would be $100+.
+The Scout 3400 is definitely up to par with other Teton Sports backpacks – they certainly didn’t drop the ball on materials and construction just to save a buck.

 The diamond ripstop shell is going to resist abrasions and also makes cleaning the bag simple.
 If you do happen to have a quality issue, you can rely on Teton Sports to send you replacement parts or help in getting you a new backpack.

-This backpack is also very versatile, in term so using it for backpacking, travel or camping.
+This backpack is also very versatile, in terms so using it for backpacking, travel, or camping.
 It is internally framed and weighing in at only 4.5lbs means you can comfortably wear this backpack for an extended period.
 If you pack carefully as if you were going ultralight, you could easily get 5 or so days of gear in this bag.